-Not only do value based health care models are targeting to make healthcare providers more accountable for the services they provide to the patients, but they are also conniving to shift financial accountability away from the payers to the healthcare organizations.
-However, many health care providers are left questioning on how to align their healthcare revenue cycle management policies with value based reimbursement arrangements?
+Not only do value based healthcare models are targeting to make healthcare providers more accountable for the services they provide to the patients, but they are also conniving to shift financial accountability away from the payers to the healthcare organizations.
+However, many health care providers are left questioning how to align their healthcare revenue cycle management policies with value based reimbursement arrangements?

-However, other facilities like clinics and hospitals have become accustomed to the fee for service payment system and revenue cycle managers which are now finding it complex to the new value based care transition.
-On the other hand, there are innumerable of solutions and strategies that providers can integrate to gain a greater understanding of how to keep their healthcare revenue cycle strong and streamlined.
+However, other facilities like clinics and hospitals have become accustomed to the fee-for-service payment system and revenue cycle managers which are now finding it complex to the new value based care transition.
+On the other hand, there are innumerable solutions and strategies that providers can integrate to gain a greater understanding of how to keep their healthcare revenue cycle strong and streamlined.

 - Data Analytics – Track Outcomes & Maximizes Claim Revenues

-Data analytics tools are the primary thing to maximizing claims revenue in a value-based world, especially since health care providers can monitor their performances real time and make improvements to claims management systems.
+Data analytics tools are the primary thing to maximizing claims revenue in a value-based world, especially since health care providers can monitor their performances in real-time and make improvements to claims management systems.
 These are the powerful analytic tools that are able to take clinical and outcomes data, which combines it with financial data to accurately measure where we improve quality based on outcomes results.